simonchius/DynamicLauncherIcon/README.md

-# Dynamic Launcher Icon and Name
+# Dynamic Launcher Icon and Name for Android

 Sample project for changing the app icon and app name dynamically.
 Note that the gradle build files are written in Kotlin (.kts)